bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Tuesday, the 14-day percent change in average new cases was:
+As of Wednesday, the 14-day percent change in average new cases was:

 - 192% in Champaign County
 - 1% in Illinois
-- -20% in the United States
+- -13% in the United States
 - -21% worldwide

 <picture>